Robin-Hoodie/io.oreon.www/README.md

 Similar to updating a blogpost, you just need to delete the markdown file and push your commit to Github.

+## Custom webpack features

+This is a list of custom features (outside of the standard Gatsby webpack config) we've added to webpack:
+- Using "@src" in import statement will refer to [the src directory](https://github.com/Robin-Hoodie/io.oreon.www/tree/master/src)
+For functions code it will refer to the [functions src directory](https://github.com/Robin-Hoodie/io.oreon.www/tree/master/functions/src)
+This is so that we can avoid long relative import paths

 #### TODO-List

 This serves as a personal reference and "light-weight" replacement for an issue tracker